 I didn’t have a car at home during some of those years when Don was at work, so most times I went grocery shopping when I could leave one or two of the boys at home with him.
 Most of our recreation was together as a whole family; Catskill Game Farm, Fairy Tale Forrest, drive-in movies, an awesome family membership at nearby Willow Lake, and our big camping trip up through New Hampshire and down through to Hershey Park.
 We bought all the camping gear for this trip and set the tent up in the backyard to check and make sure it had no leaks and get practice in putting it up and taking it down.
 All the neighborhood kids came over to watch and try out the tent for the first time.

-Don was a type-A stressed personality who would scream a lot when he got frustrated, and I found myself preparing for his coming home by getting the boys to help me clean up the house before he came in.
-It was hard to predict when and what would set him off.
+Don was a type-A stressed personality who would scream a lot when he got frustrated, and I found myself preparing for his coming home by getting the boys to help me clean up the house before he arrived.
+It was hard to predict what would set him off and when.
 One time he punched a hole in the wall of our dining room and another time, when another driver cut him off, he took off after him in anger, with me hanging on and the boys tumbling in the back seat of the station wagon.
-He had ulcers since he was a child, and they flared up again while he was working for the NJ insurance company.
+He had had ulcers since he was a child, and they flared up again while he was working for the NJ insurance company.
 Eventually he left this company for another insurance company, only to walk out of that one after a short time.
 I remember that employer calling and asking me what happened.
 I told him he wouldn’t be coming back because he was sick.
 I remember feeling that our family situation was very vulnerable.
 He was unemployed for a while and stayed home while we lived on unemployment benefits.
-He told me that this time was the happiest time of his life.
+He told me that this was the happiest time of his life.
 That was during the early part of 1969.

-During that time we spent many, many hours sitting at the kitchen table trying to figure out what he was going to do.
-He eventually got a job with an insurance company out of Wisconsin as a Claims Adjuster where he could work some of the time out of our home.
-I remember this job being the “new hope” and Don went away to Wisconsin for three weeks of training.
+During that time, we spent many, many hours sitting at the kitchen table trying to figure out what he was going to do.
+He eventually got a job with an insurance company as a claims adjuster where he could work some of the time out of our home.
+I remember this job being new hope and Don went away for three weeks of training.
 This was a long separation for me.
 While caring for our sons, I felt increasing confidence in myself as the time passed, feeling I was capable of handling what was needed of me at the time.
-JP was about one and a half years old.
+My youngest son was about one and a half years old.
 I wrote letters to Don telling him news of the children.
 This was before the time of texting and cell phones.
 We spoke on the phone off and on in the evening when the children were in bed.
 I remember one evening when he said he had to go because they were all going out to one of the bars.
 That made me feel very alone and hurt when we hung up.
 However, I trusted his love and put it out of my mind, the way I had been taught.
-We planned a welcome home party for him, just me and the boys, and made a huge “Welcome Home Daddy” banner.
+We planned a welcome home party for him, just me and the boys, and made a huge Welcome Home Daddy banner.